 IP TAKE: This approachable funder has a long history of supporting progressive advocacy work.

-In addition, the Colombe Foundation, a Proteus Fund initiative, also awards organizations that seek to support global security through "foreign policy that is balanced with diplomacy and prevention rather than dominated by Cold War threats, war and aggression."
-Proteus also links to the Advancing Women's Human Rights initiative, which seeks to connect grantmakers and grantseekers in order to advocate for women's equity.
+In addition, the Colombe Foundation, a Proteus Fund initiative, also awards organizations that seek to support global security through "[f]oreign policy that is balanced with diplomacy and prevention rather than dominated by Cold War threats, war and aggression."
+Proteus’s Gender Justice program seeks to connect grantmakers and grantseekers in order to advocate for women's equity.

 Grant seekers are advised to contact this funder directly.
 They support both international and grassroots organizations; however, while approachable, their grantmaking is competitive.